Eikon: Platforms

-Eikon includes a desktop client, smartphone app and a Web interface, as well as APIs for programmatic access.
+Eikon includes a desktop client, mobile app and a Web interface, as well as APIs for programmatic access.
 The Eikon interface is customizable by the user.
 The main desktop client runs on Microsoft Windows and lets users compose customized views on multiple screens.
 Refinitiv also provides data retrieval add-ons for Microsoft Office.

 Eikon provides access to real-time Tradeweb data for 20 fixed income and derivatives asset classes, including government bond markets, alongside market-related news from Reuters and other sources.